La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - lo'e:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - su'o:
+            - translation: at least one
+            - comment: implying there exists at least one typical instance.
+        - inner:
+          - ro:
+            - translation: all
+            - comment: encompassing all the characteristics of a typical instance.
       - definition: The sumti "lo'e X" refers to the typical instance of X, an abstract or imaginary entity that best exemplifies the characteristics of the set of all things that are truly X.
       - examples:
         - 1: